Jrribas/InstantScale/README.md

 # InstantScale
 Reads SEM images scale, crops the white bar, and creates a new smaller scale on a corner of your choice.

+Note: This program was created to wor on the SEM images from ou university, so it may or not work for your images!
+But try it and if doesn´t work post in issues a image example and maybe we can help ;)

 ## Installation

 1. Go to https://github.com/Jrribas/InstantScale/releases and follow the instructions there!